 Sending the invoice early will allow your client to make the necessary arrangements in order to settle the payment on time.
 The best time to bill a client is right after the purchase.
 The longer you wait after providing goods or services to send the invoice, the longer it will take you to get paid.
 Using invoicing software make this very easy.

 Before preparing and sending out invoices, speak with your clients to ensure they agree to your terms.
 A good way to do this is to send an estimate or contract to the client that includes payment terms and other important details.
 Then request a signature to indicate agreement.

 Get It Right!

 Look good even when you’re billing your customers.
-Use our invoice examples to make sure you know how to create a professional invoice as it will reflect well on your business.
-There are plenty of free tools and websites available these days that can help you produce professional and stylish invoices.
+Use the invoice examples above to make sure you know how to create professional invoices that reflect well on your business.
+There are plenty of free invoicing tools available that can help you produce professional and stylish invoices.

 Don’t forget to check out Melio if you want an easy way to invoice your customers or partners.
 Recipients can send payments directly to your bank account using credit/debit cards or bank transfers via a payment link you can share in email, text, or chat.